Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 3. Food on the road — for you and your pet!

-4. Taking time off of work
+4. Taking time off from work

 Option 4: Traditional Transport Service

 Some of these companies only operate regionally, while others provide service to the continental United States.
-These companies have varying degrees of quality, so if you choose a traditional transportation service, spend some quality time researching their reputation, customer service and safety.
+These companies have varying degrees of quality, so if you choose a traditional transportation service, spend some quality time researching their reputation, customer service, and safety.

-Another downside is that many transportation companies are in fact dispatch services.
+Another downside is that many transportation companies are, in fact, dispatch services.
 If you do speak with someone before the transport, chances are high that it won’t be the same person on the road with your dog for hours or days.

 CitizenShipper is a dependable platform for connecting with a Pet Transporter who can safely and securely transport your adorable German shepherd puppy in a cage within the comfort of your car.